Contents

 }

 The declaration of m in C is a candidate for override inference because it's missing both the return type and the parameter type.
-It overrides both m in A and m in B, so we need to choose one of them from which the missing types can be inferred.
+It overrides both m in A and m in B, so the compiler needs to choose one of them from which the missing types can be inferred.
 But because the function type of m in A (int Function(num)) is a supertype of the function type of m in B (num Function(int)), the function in A is used to infer the missing types.
 The result is the same as declaring the method in C as int m(num n) => 1;.

 Part file